Cerne Abbas CE VC First School, Duck Street, Cerne Abbas, Dorchester, Dorset, DT2 7LA – 01300 341319

 Registers will be taken punctually each day at the published registration time.

-If a pupil arrives after registers close (20 minutes after the published register time) he/she should report to the school office.
+If a pupil arrives after registers close (20 minutes after the published register time of 8.45am) they should report to the school office.
 When a pupil misses registration altogether and fails to provide an adequate explanation then that pupil will be marked as an unauthorised absentee for the session.

 Absences will be authorised for: